Bookmark this page. Physicians Sunshine Act exempts patient-education materials like anatomy posters and models.

 Educational Materials that Directly Benefit Patients or are Intended For Patient Use: Centers for Medicare & Medicaid Services (CMS) recognize that “patient education is important and recognize that it may take a form other than written material, especially in the device context.”
 For example, a device manufacturer may give a physician an anatomical model to help demonstrate to patients how a procedure works.
 CMS agrees that “such an item, which is given to physicians for the purpose of educating patients, falls within the exclusion.”

 Items “such as medical textbooks and journal reprints … do not … fall within the statutory exclusion” because “they are not directly beneficial to patients, nor are they intended for patient use.”
 So the end use affects Sunshine Act exclusion.

-Consider 9 Things Before Distributing Posters at Conferences
+Nine Things to Consider Before Distributing Posters at Conferences

 Many exhibitors erroneously assume they can request artwork on existing posters and prepare posters themselves.
 This generally runs contrary to licensing and copyright laws.
 The following information is helpful when you are ready to move forward with obtaining promotional anatomy posters.

 1. Choose a conference with optimum visibility.
 International conferences are held all year long.
 Attendees seek to discover and share the latest advancements in everything from dermatological skin care to cures for cancer.
 The reference section of this article includes links to many upcoming conferences.

 2. Select a poster physicians are not likely to already have.
 Most neurologists have The Nervous System poster.
 Many gastroenterologists have the Diseases of the Digestive System poster.
 If you offer a poster attendees already own, are they likely to hang it just because it has your logo on it?
 Does your product apply to everything on the existing poster or, more likely, a subset of it?